Arrlindii/wagawin-sdk-ios/README.md

 Wagawin currently does not use the IDFA to track the install of the app it is included.

-**If you do not respect these points your app may be rejected by the Appstore.**
+**If you do not respect these points, the Appstore may reject your app.**

 ## Usage

 ### Initialization
-To import the Wagawin Library you need to set the following import statement.
+To import the Wagawin Library, you need to set the following import statement:

 ```objc
 #import "WagawinSDK.h"
 ```

-To initialize your app with the Wagawin Ad network you have to call the initWithAppId method.
+To initialize your app with the Wagawin Ad network, you have to call the initWithAppId method.
 You can optionally pass a delegate to receive callbacks from inside the SDK.
-You can get your App Key from the Wagawin Admin Panel.
+You can get your App Key from the Wagawin Admin Panel:
 ```objc
 id wagawinSdkDelegate = self;
  [WagawinSDK initWithAppId:@"<YOUR APP KEY>" andDelegate:wagawinSdkDelegate inEnvironment:WAGEnvironmentSandbox];
 ```

-For testing please set the environment variable to
+For testing, please set the environment variable to:
 ```objc
   WAGEnvironmentSandbox
 ```
-When your are done with testing and you want to release your app please set the environment to
+When you are done with testing and you want to release your app, please set the environment to:
 ```objc
   WAGEnvironmentProduction
 ```